cucumber-attic/website/apps/dynamic/views/_posts/where_should_you_use_bdd.md

 date:   2016-07-20 00:00:00
 nav: blog
 ---
-*September 18th-19th, Stockholm: Thomas Sundberg will be running a two-day [BDD Kickstart training](https://cucumber.io/events/bdd-kickstart-stockholm-17).
-This course has been taught to hundreds of teams who have implemented BDD and Cucumber in a safe and effective way.*
+*September 18th-19th 2017, Stockholm: Join Thomas Sundberg for our flagship two-day [BDD Kickstart training](https://cucumber.io/events/bdd-kickstart-stockholm-17).
+This course has been taught to hundreds of teams who have implemented BDD and Cucumber successfully.*

 When I was at the <a href="http://europeantestingconference.eu/">European Testing Conference</a> 2016 in Bucharest, a colleague asked for my thoughts on how they should use Behaviour-Driven Development (BDD).
 I had to run off and didn't get a chance to elaborate on my view, so I decided that I should write it down instead.